The teres major muscle

 Teres major is responsible for:

 Teres major isn’t often responsible for moving us into postures.
 It’s used for stabilizing the shoulder joint.
-This is especially true when we find our body weight being supported by our hands or forearms as you see below.
+This is especially true when we are supporting our body weight with our hands or forearms as you see below.